i170001/bus-arrival-app-using-ltas-api/README.md

 # Bus Arrival App Using LTA's API

+ This React project leverages LTA's API to provide users with real-time information about bus arrivals, crowd levels, and more.

 ## Features

 - **Bus Stop Search:** Easily find bus stops and retrieve detailed information about bus services, crowd levels, bus types, and upcoming bus timings.